 What exactly is a technology strategy plan?

-The goal of a technology strategy is to ensure, as best you can, that your technology ecosystem is as centralized and as integrated as possible—within your budget.
-Your technology plan will also keep your tech stack operating efficiently and sustainably.
-If you understand what’s in your organization and whether it’s being utilized 100%, then you’ll prevent redundancy costs down the road and will be aware of any gaps right away.
+The goal of a technology strategy is to ensure that your technology ecosystem is centralized and integrated—within your budget.
+Your technology plan will also keep your tech stack operating efficiently.
+If you understand it, you’ll prevent redundancy costs down the road and will be aware of any gaps right away.

 Why do you need a technology strategy?

 So glad you asked!
 Your technology strategy is the way you keep great employees, stay ahead of the curve, and ensure your donors' security and privacy.
 You'll deliver better donor experiences, more impact, and spur awareness, engagement, integration, and celebration from audiences both far and wide.

 Let’s look at a few scenarios in which having a technology strategy would be advantageous:

 - Your organization is kick-starting a big strategic initiative that you haven't attempted earlier.
 Maybe it’s a major push to reach new donors or a new capital campaign.
 If you want these big efforts to succeed, you need to have the right tech tools in place beforehand so you can track your efforts and measure your success.